-Staff searches, for both full and part-time positions, are also overseen by OHR personnel, who provide job description development assistance, search plan goals, candidate pool administrative management, and interview training and assistance.
+Staff searches, for both full and part-time positions, are also overseen by OHR personnel, often providing the hiring manager with job description development assistance, search plan goals, candidate pool administrative management, and interview training and assistance.
 Senior level administrative searches also convene search committees comprised of stakeholders across the college, and are charged, trained, and assisted by OHR and the OAA in a manner identical to full-time faculty searches.

 Once an employee is hired (except for non-bargaining positions which are categorized as employment-at-will) evaluation, tenure, promotion, and discipline are all in accordance with the CBA, which lays out equitable and impartial practices for each.
-Faculty without tenure or CCE are evaluated each semester, through peer observations and student evaluations; these materials are then reviewed by department faculty, who vote each semester on reappointing all faculty who do not have tenure.
+Faculty without tenure or CCE are evaluated once per semester, by both peer and student reviews; these evaluations are then reviewed by department faculty, who vote each semester on reappointing all faculty who do not have tenure.
 Tenured faculty are required to undergo student evaluations every other academic year, and faculty promotion applications additionally require both student evaluations and a department faculty vote.
 While state law specifies that full-time faculty require three years of continuous employment before being eligible for tenure, the process for tenure evaluation and award is laid out in explicit detail in the CBA (section 17.0, et seq. for full-time faculty and section 20.0, et seq. for full-time staff).
 Additionally, FIT provides a Certificate of Continuous Employment for both part-time faculty and staff, and this evaluative process and the standards for it are set forth in the CBA (section 19.0, et seq.).
 The process for promotions for both faculty and bargaining staff, as well, are laid out in detail in the CBA (section 24.0 et seq., and the Staff Compensation Program addendum of the CBA, respectively).